Joining a gym usually means adding another monthly bill to your expenses. So, you want to make sure you’re getting the best deal possible.

 YMCAs across the country offer financial assistance programs for individuals and families.
 So, ask your local Y about its program to find out if you are eligible or to find out how to apply for assistance.

 Student discounts aren’t available everywhere.
 You’ll likely have the best luck if you live in an area with a major university.

 For example, The Weight Club is located in Blacksburg, Virginia, home to Virginia Tech’s main campus.
-As of December, this gym charges students $359 for 12 months, while individuals pay $516 or more for one year.
+This gym charges students $359 for 12 months, while individuals pay $542 or more for one year.
 It also offers students the option to pay by the semester or the school year.